-The SEC allows us to "incorporate by reference" much of the information we file with them, which means that we can disclose important information to you by referring you to those publicly available documents.
-The information that we incorporate by reference in this prospectus is considered to be part of this prospectus.
-Because we are incorporating by reference future filings with the SEC, this prospectus is continually updated and those future filings may modify or supersede some of the information included or incorporated in this prospectus.
-You should refer to the registration statement, including the exhibits, for further information about us and the securities we may offer pursuant to this prospectus.
-Statements in this prospectus regarding the provisions of certain documents filed with, or incorporated by reference in, the registration statement are not necessarily complete and each statement is qualified in all respects by that reference.
-We incorporate by reference into this prospectus the documents listed below and any future filings made by us with the SEC under Sections 13(a), 13(c), 14 or 15(d) of the Exchange Act (1) after the date of this prospectus and prior to the time that all of the securities offered by this prospectus are sold or the earlier termination of the offering, and (2) after the date of the initial registration statement of which this prospectus forms a part and prior to the effectiveness of the registration statement (except in each case in which the information contained in such documents is "furnished" and not "filed").
+The SEC allows us to "incorporate by reference" information from other documents that we file with them, which means that we can disclose important information in this prospectus by referring to those documents.
+The information incorporated by reference is considered to be part of this prospectus, and information that we file later with the SEC will automatically update and supersede the information in this prospectus.
+We incorporate by reference the documents listed below and any future filings made with the SEC under Sections 13(a), 13(c), 14 or 15(d) of the Securities Exchange Act of 1934, as amended.
 The documents we are incorporating by reference as of their respective dates of filing are:

-Annual Report on Form 10-K for the year ended December 31, 2019, filed with the SEC on March 24, 2020;
+- Our Annual Report on Form 10-K for the fiscal year ended December 31, 2019, filed with the SEC on March 25, 2020; and - Definitive Proxy Statement on Schedule 14A for the annual meeting of our stockholders to be held on May 19, 2020, filed with the SEC on March 25, 2020;

-- Definitive Proxy Statement on Schedule 14A for the annual meeting of our stockholders to be held on May 19, 2020, filed with the SEC on March 25, 2020; - Current Reports on Form 8-K filed on January 9, 2020, January 15, 2020, January 31, 2020, February 13, 2020; and March 19, 2020. - The description of our common stock contained in Item 1 of our Registration Statement on Form 8-A filed with the SEC on November 6, 2006, including any amendments or reports filed for the purpose of updating the description.
+- Current Reports on Form 8-K filed on January 9, 2020, January 15, 2020, January 31, 2020, February 13, 2020; and March 19, 2020; and - The description of our common stock contained in Item 1 of our Registration Statement on Form 8-A filed with the SEC on November 6, 2006, including any amendments or reports filed for the purpose of updating the description.